realdcre/becometrustedinstaller/README.md

 # roadmap
 - create installer
 - update GUI/ WinUI implementation
-- fully update to BTI core 1-5
 - pack everything into one executable

 # What are the powershell-scripts doing?
-(BTI core 1)
 ![alt text](https://github.com/realdcre/becometrustedinstaller/blob/main/assets/trustedinstaller1.png)
 The Windows users out there will probably know the pain of wanting to delete a file in system directories only to find it protected by Microsofts dreading TrustedInstaller.
 This script uses PowerShell to "impersonate" TrustedInstaller.